Moddable-OpenSource/moddable/readme.md

 ### Networking

-The Moddable SDK implements network sockets and a variety of standard, secure networking protocols built on sockets including HTTP/HTTPS, WebSockets, DNS, SNTP, and telnet.
+The Moddable SDK implements network sockets and a variety of standard, secure networking protocols built on sockets including HTTP/HTTPS, WebSockets, MQTT, mDNS, DNS, SNTP, and telnet.

-There is also Bluetooth Low Energy (BLE) protocol support, enabling both BLE peripheral and central device development.
+There is also Bluetooth Low Energy (BLE) protocol support for both BLE peripheral and central device development.

 ### Graphics